Alexander-Barth/NCDatasets.jl/docs/src/other.md

 defVar(ds,"var",data,("lon","lat"),fillvalue = 9999.)
 ```

-Get the raw data as stored in the NetCDF file:
+The raw data as stored in the NetCDF file is available using the property `.var`:

 ```julia
 ds["var"].var[:,:]